cloudmesh-community/book/chapters/faas/aws-lambda.md

 applicable to most FaaS frameworks but the exact values may differ based on the FaaS vendor.
 However the reason for most of the limitations are to maintain performance requirements.
-We will discuss several major limits below.
+We will discuss several major limits next.
 For a complete list of limits in AWS Lambda please refer to the limits documentation
 [AWS Lambda Function Limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html)